MichaelMitchell01/Employee-Management-System/README.md

 View
 SELECT * FROM employee_summary;

-How to Use:
+How to Use
 1. Clone or download this repo

 2. Open MySQL Workbench and connect to your MySQL 8.0 server

 3. Run scripts in this order:

  • create_tables.sql

  • insert_data.sql

  • procedures.sql

  • views.sql

 4. Run queries or extend as needed